catalyst-cooperative/pudl/docs/intro.rst

 * The expected number of records within each table
 * The fact that there are no entirely N/A columns

-A variety of database integrity checks are also run either during the ETL process or when the data is loaded into SQLite.
+A variety of database integrity checks are also run either during the data processing or when the data is loaded into SQLite.

 See our :doc:`dev/testing` documentation for more information.